binhphanhai/frontend-system-design/docs/project-detail/web-socket.md

 ### WebSocket Frame Format

+WebSocket communication uses a binary frame format that provides efficient message transmission with minimal overhead.
+Understanding this frame structure is essential for implementing custom WebSocket protocols or debugging connection issues.

+**Frame Structure Purpose:**

+1. **Efficient Encoding**: Minimal overhead for small and large messages
+2. **Message Fragmentation**: Support for splitting large messages across multiple frames
+3. **Security Masking**: Client-to-server frames are masked to prevent cache poisoning
+4. **Control Frames**: Built-in support for ping/pong and connection management
+5. **Extensibility**: Reserved bits for future protocol extensions

+**Frame Components:**

+- **FIN bit**: Indicates if this is the final frame in a message
+- **RSV bits**: Reserved for extensions (must be 0 if no extension negotiated)
+- **Opcode**: Defines frame type (text, binary, close, ping, pong)
+- **MASK bit**: Indicates if payload is masked (required for client-to-server frames)
+- **Payload Length**: Variable-length field supporting messages up to 64-bit size
+- **Masking Key**: 32-bit key for payload masking (if MASK bit is set)
+- **Payload Data**: The actual message content

 ```
  0                   1                   2                   3
  0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1